LLM-as-Judge for Behavior Evaluation

 Conclusion

-- Validate judge scores against behavioral outcomes, not just face validity
+- Validate against behavioral outcomes, not just face validity or judge agreement

-See also: Sycophancy Measurement, HEXACO Profiling, Sigmund, Psych (What We Learned)
+See also: Multi-Judge Behavioral Evaluation of GLM-5, Behavioral Evaluation for AI Systems, Sycophancy Measurement, HEXACO Profiling, Psych

 References